ben-sanati/3d-localisation-and-mapping/README.md

 ## Bespoke Algorithms

 1. **2D Object Detection Bounding Box Transform to 3D Space** - this algorithm extends 2D object detection by projecting the bounding boxes into 3D space.
 It converts 2D pixel coordinates from the depth image to 3D space coordinates such that it can estimate the real-world positions of objects.
-This is performed in `src/utils/transformations.py`, within the `_depth_to_3d` method.

 <table style="width: 100%;">
   <tr>